-- A. Apply steady moderate force until poppet closes. - B. Vent trapped pressure. - C. Maintain steady force on poppet Handle 2-1 or 1-B) and momentarily actuate deadman valve to relieve hydraulic lock and close poppet to permit coupling disengagement.
+A. Apply steady moderate force until poppet closes.

+B. Vent trapped pressure.

+C. Maintain steady force on poppet Handle 2-1 or 1-B) and momentarily actuate deadman valve to relieve hydraulic lock and close poppet to permit coupling disengagement.
 Then, remove the unit from service for bench correction.
-Disassemble only to the extent necessary to readjust relief valve or clean clogged passages (see note paragraph 6.9.C).
-Perform a bench static pressure test of all seals that are broken during disassembly. - 6.10 Trouble: Unit does not open or opens very slowly (several minutes), when deadman is actuated.
+Disassemble only to the extent necessary to readjust relief valve or clean clogged passages.
+Refer to paragraphs 9.3 and 11.5.1 for relief valve adjustment, disassembly, and reassembly instructions if necessary.
+Bench static pressure test all seals that are broken during disassembly.

+Unit does not open or opens very slowly (several minutes), when deadman is actuated.

-- A. Coupler poppet has not been opened. - B. Fuel control hose or passages clogged. - C. Coupler is closed due to locked in downstream pressure. - D. Locked-in downstream pressure has unit shut off.
+A. Coupler poppet has not been opened.

+B. Fuel control hose or passages clogged.

+C. Coupler is closed due to locked in downstream pressure.

-- A. Open coupler poppet. - B. Loosen hose connection at unit connector and verify that pressure is reaching unit.
-If it is not, replace or clean out fuel control hose. - C. Apply 60-psi pressure to fuel control port and determine that piston opens.
-If not then overhaul Elbow Assembly (1-1) paying particular attention to the passages between the fuel control port and the piston chamber. - D. Unit will open when downstream pressure is relieved by initiating flow. - 6.11 Trouble: Unit opens and then abruptly shuts off when deadman valve is actuated.
+A. Open coupler poppet.

+B. Loosen hose connection at unit connector and verify that pressure is reaching unit.
+If it is not, replace or clean out fuel control hose.

+C. Apply 60-psi pressure to fuel control port and determine that piston opens.
+If not then overhaul Elbow Assembly (1-1) paying particular attention to the passages between the fuel control port and the piston chamber.

+D. Unit will open when downstream pressure is relieved by initiating flow.

+Unit opens and then abruptly shuts off when deadman valve is actuated.

-Probable Cause: Downstream system is blocked.
+Downstream system is blocked.

-Remedy: Open nozzle(s) or other valve blocking flow.
+Open nozzle(s) or other valve blocking flow.

-6.12 Trouble: Leakage out the vent port (screw) on the top of the coupler.
+Leakage out the vent port (screw) on the top of the coupler.